-The use of sight words is minimal as the focus of the each story is to introduce and practice new phonics skills.
+The use of sight words is minimal as the focus of each story is to introduce and practice new phonics skills.

 The only thing I have to complain about this phonics series is that it doesn’t keep going!
-I would like to see more I Can Read It! books that include long vowel sounds and 2 syllable worlds.
+I would like to see more I Can Read It! books that include long vowel sounds and 2 syllable words.